danrabinowitz/omniauth-rails/README.md

 (generally) with no expiration.
 So logging back in requires no credentials.

 Bottom line: There's usually no reason to have a logout button when using Omniauth::Rails

+## Mutation Testing

+Run ```rake mutant```
+The output will appear on STDOUT and also in coverage/mutant.out

+More info on reading the reports is here: https://github.com/mbj/mutant#reading-reports

 ## Contributing
 PRs are welcome!